shmahon/npm-importer/README.md

 All of these switches and flags are optional, but may be useful in either debugging a problem or fine tuning your use of this script for maximum efficiency.
  * `-h|--help` :: print the _help_ or _usage_ message and exit.
  * `-d|--debug` :: collects all the output from debug level messages and bash / terminal commands and presents them as terminal output.
 By default, the script redirects all this output to `/dev/null`.
+ * `-c|--cwd` :: much like the `--debug` switch, this switch controls the output from directory-based shell commands like `popd`, `pushd`, `pwd`, etc.  Using this flag will cause all output from those commands to be echoed to `stdout`.
+This flag is largely just for development debug and is not needed for any normal operation.
  * `--align` :: This is just an output formatting flag.
 It requires an integer argument and just sets an 'indent' of that many spaces at the beginning of every console output line.
- * `--dev` :: **This isn't functional yet**, but will be a flag that allows you to also download, scan and publish all development dependency packages like you would with `npm install`.
+ * `--dev` :: A switch that allows you to also download, scan and publish all development dependency packages like you would with `npm install`.
 By default, this script acts like `npm install --only=production -g`.
+This switch effectively causes a `npm install --development` to be done in the main package; pulling in all its development dependencies and, consequently, their dependencies.
  * `--rebuild-quarantine` :: The default behavior for this script is to check if the _default_ quarantine directory, `/data/npm-quarantine`, exists.
 If it does, it will prompt the user to either reuse the directory and its contents or remove the existing directory and recreate it.
 This flag is a binary flag that automatically selects the 'force and recreate' mode.
 The quarantine directory location is not settable at this time via commandline switches and flags, but is easily settable by searching for `^quarantine=` and replacing the `/data/npm-quarantine` with whatever the user desires (or you could add a commandline flag if you are feeling industrious).
  * `--nocred` :: stands for 'no credentials'.
 When you first go to `npm publish` a module, your registry credentials may not be in your `.npmrc`.
 As such, this script _assumes_ you need to login initially and prompts you to supply user name, password, and an email address.
 If you know your credentials are already valid and don't want to type them in, use `--nocred` and the script will skip the authentication stage.
 If you are wrong and have not previously authenticated, the publish step of the script will fail and you'll have to try again.